-A sixth-season episode of House used bloggers as the Sick Sad Subculture.
+A sixth season episode used bloggers as the Sick Sad Subculture.
 Seeing as everyone and their grandmother has a blog these days, seeing it portrayed as a crazy new subculture was... odd.
 The show wasn't explicit that all bloggers were exhibitionist freaks, but it was pretty clear that the particular patient was taking it waaaaaaay too far (compulsively documenting literally everything except her bowel movements and even leaving her medical decisions up to popular polling among her readers)

-The late-60's revival of Dragnet used the hippie counterculture as a recurring subculture-of-the-week in a number of poorly researched episodes.
+The late-60's revival of Dragnet used the hippie counterculture as a recurring subculture-of-the-week in a number of episodes.
 The most infamous of these is the "Blue Boy" episode, for its Narmy take on LSD.
-Joe Friday references in dialogue the notorious urban myth about teenagers tripping on acid blinding themselves by staring at the Sun.
+Joe Friday references in dialogue the notorious urban myth about teenagers tripping on acid blinding themselves by staring at the sun.